JMRI: Logix Documentation

 - In the Edit Conditional window that appears, click Add State Variable to begin defining a logical expression for the Conditional.

 - In the new window that appears, click the "Variable Type" choice box to reveal a scrolling selection box.
-Select "Sensor Active".
+Select "Sensor".

 - Click the Update button and note the row entries that appear in the state variable table.

 - Click New State Variable to create another row in the table.
 Note that AND appears in the first column of the new row.
-Again select "Sensor Active" as the variable type, and enter the name of a different sensor (create it if needed).
+Again select "Sensor" as the variable type, and enter the name and desired state of a different sensor (create it if needed).

 - Click the third column entry of the second row to reveal the selection box for NOT.
 Select NOT, then click Check State Variables again.
 Note that the State of the second state variable has reversed.